bgunson/onboardpi/obd/README.md

 python3 -m pip install ELM327-emulator
 elm -s car
 ```
-Take not of the pseudo port it uses, an example is `/dev/pts/6`.
+Take note of the pseudo port it uses, an example is `/dev/pts/6`.
 You need to configure the server
 to use that serial port explicitly in `settings.json` to properly connect to the simulation.

 Example `settings.json` (located in the project root):